-MEMBERSHIP: Any chess player residing in the United States its possessions, or Canada shall be eligible for full membership in this organization, subject to such regulations as may be provided by this Constitution or the Bylaws of the League.
-Chess players residing elsewhere may be eligible for limited membership rights if so provided by the Bylaws of the League.
+MEMBERSHIP: Any chess player residing in the United States or its possessions, shall be eligible for full membership in this organization, subject to such regulations as may be provided by this Constitution or the Bylaws of the League.
+Chess players residing elsewhere may be eligible for limited Associate membership rights if so provided by the Bylaws of the League.

-Directors, hereinafter referred to as the Board, to be composed of the League's Officers and Directors.
-The Board shall consist of eight (8)
+Directors, hereinafter referred to as the Board, to be composed of the League’s elected Officers and Directors at large.
+The Board shall

-ELECTIONS: The Directors shall be elected by the membership at large for a term of four calendar years
+ELECTIONS: The two (2) at large Directors shall be elected by the membership for a term of four

-and their tenure shall be so divided that only four Directors are elected in any one calendar year.
+calendar years and their terms of office shall be so divided that no more than one Directors is elected in any two-calendar year election